dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-Ive finished coding all the alphabets and numbers as well as adding interpolation animation on them all.
-However I still need to tweak the aesthetics of the runes ie: colours and bg colours.
+I changed the colours of my alphabets.
+I would like to add more animations in the interpolation.